Settling the Score: Portioning with Cardinal Preferences: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the AI Programme of The Alan Turing Institute, by the Deutsche Forschungsgemeinschaft under grants BR 2312/11-2 and BR 2312/12-1, by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, by the NSF-CSIRO grant on ``Fair Sequential Collective Decision-Making'' (RG230833), and by an NUS Start-up Grant.
-We thank the anonymous reviewers of ECAI 2023 for constructive feedback and Erel Segal-Halevi for insightful comments.
+Most of this research was done while the second author was at the Technical University of Munich.
+We thank the anonymous reviewers of ECAI 2023 and Artificial Intelligence Journal for constructive feedback, and Erel Segal-Halevi for insightful comments.